mediapredict/daffodil/README.md

 ### Functions

-- `datetime(YYYY-MM-DD)` this is a helper function which generates the unix timestamp corresponding to the date entered.
-When the daffodil is evaluated the datetime is functionally a number, but this lets you write the daffodil in a way that is easier to read and understand.
+- `timestamp(YYYY-MM-DD)` this is a helper function which generates the unix timestamp corresponding to the date entered.
+When the daffodil is evaluated the timestamp is functionally a number, but this lets you write the daffodil in a way that is easier to read and understand.

-Example: people who began `mystudy` after halloween 2017: `mystudy__started >= datetime(2017-10-31)`
+Example: people who began `mystudy` after halloween 2017: `mystudy__started >= timestamp(2017-10-31)`

 ### Comparison operators